- Full name Daniel Pierre Cuvet

 -

-Outside of Drew Burress, Cuvet was one of—if not the most—impressive bats last year in the ACC.
-He hit .351/.429/.736 with 15 doubles, 24 home runs and 75 RBIs, following suit with a fantastic summer on the Cape in which he hit .314/.371/.520 with three doubles, six home runs and 20 RBIs.
+Cuvet somehow upstaged his standout freshman season in which he hit .351/.429/.736 with 15 doubles, 24 home runs and 75 RBIs by posting a .372/.450/.708 slash line with 20 doubles and 18 home runs en route to a first-team All-America selection.
 Cuvet has thunderous raw power, but there are questions as to how his hit tool will hold up.
-There is a strong chance he eventually makes the move from third base over to first. -
+Right-on-right breaking balls are a bit of a bugaboo, and he also has the tendency to expand the strike zone against all pitch types.
+There is a strong chance Cuvet eventually makes the move from third base over to first. -

 School: St. Thomas Aquinas, Miami, Fla.
 Source: HS